-These habitats tend to be lentic or slow-flowing, shallow with a depth <1.5 meters, with a soft or mud substrate with leaf litter coverage and submerged branches.
+These habitats tend to be lentic or slow-flowing, shallow with a depth <1.5 meters, with a soft or mud substrate with the leaf litter coverage and submerged branches.
 These fish species can also live in upland aquatic habitats being influenced by the clearer water and higher water velocities, although the lowland is their comfort habitat.

 Food & Diet

 Thorichthys species are omnivores and often feed on small crustaceans such as copepods and cladocerans.
 Other invertebrates, mollusks, and organic detritus are also delicious meals for this fish.
 These fish are relatively unfussy but should not be offered a varied diet less than a high quality, plus live or frozen chironomid larvae (bloodworm), Artemia, Tubifex, mosquito larvae, etc.

 The dried products should contain vegetables, and it is a great opportunity to use automatic fish feeders to help you with the feeding quantity and frequency.
 In this case, a proportion of Spirulina or similar would be great.
 Gelatine-bound and other homemade recipes containing a mixture of dried fish food, fresh fruit, and vegetables, and puréed shellfish all work well and can be cut for a great diet.

 Care & Tank Requirements

 Firemouth Cichlid care guide can be quite easy for those who are used to managing the tank requirements to provide the main condition for this fish to live a healthy life.